 Best man advice

-Watching your best friend getting married is an amazing experience so make sure you take the time to appreciate it.
+Watching your best friend get married is an amazing experience, so make sure you take the time to appreciate it.
 You’ve been chosen above all others to support the groom throughout one of the most important days and the next step in his life.
 Take lots of pictures and savour the happy day.
 Make sure you show the groom how much you appreciate being chosen and how you can make his day special.
 If you know anyone else who has been a best man, be that a friend or family member, ask their advice.
 See what they enjoyed and what they would have done differently.
 Wisdom is everything so you can get invaluable advice for your own experience.
 If you are in charge of organising the stag, make sure you stick to something the groom likes.
 It’s his day after all so even if the stag party have totally different ideas of fun, always put your foot down and make a plan the groom will enjoy every second of.

 Wedding Venue Swindon

 If you’re helping plan your best man’s wedding and want to recommend a fantastic venue, Alexandra House is for you.
 We are a gorgeous venue in Swindon with all the facilities to give a fairytale day that no one will forget.
 Our team are well versed in weddings whether they be intimate or large scale, and we can help your day go off without a hitch.
-We also offer a variety of wedding packages which help you make the most out of your day.
+We also offer a variety of wedding packages that help you make the most out of your day.
 Our luxury bedrooms are perfect for yourself and guests to unwind in after the celebration, and you can make use of our leisure facilities.
 Our modern event spaces can be tailored to you so you can choose the day you’ve always dreamed of.
 We are more than happy to help so get in touch if you need further information on our wedding venue in Wiltshire.